buehlpa/Dice/README.md

-# Automatically Detect Dices
+# Distinguish Real from Fake dice

- Dice detector BOX, from Zurich University of Applied Sciences (ZHAW).
+ Dice-Distinguisher-Box, from Zurich University of Applied Sciences (ZHAW).
  **In development!**

-A project to display Computer Vision Machine Learning and Statistics in a playful way
+A project to display Computer-Vision Machine-Learning and Statistics in a playful way.

 ### Current Prototype